JohanWes/LZ-complexity-java-GISAID/README.md

-# LZ-complexity-java-GISAID
+# LZ-complexity-Java
 Performs the LZ-complexity algorithm on a dataset from the GISAID database